Branded Hand Gun Grip

 2-Shot Electronic Housing

-Pad printing is an ink transfer process and is commonly used to produce appealing logos or demarcations in single or multiple colors.
-This process requires a fixture to accurately locate the part being printed, as well as a dedicated transfer pad, or Cliché .
+Pad printing is an ink transfer process that is commonly used to produce logos or demarcations in single or multiple colors.
+This process requires a fixture to accurately locate the part being printed, as well as a dedicated transfer pad.
 Care must be taken to select inks that are compatible with the plastics being printed and to ensure they will provide the necessary wear and environmental resistance.
-Pad printing is a very repeatable process capable of producing intricate designs and patterns, and is suitable for both low and high volume production.
-The process is cost effective, particularly if automation such as rotary or shuttle tables can be employed at higher production volumes.
+Pad printing is a highly repeatable process capable of producing intricate designs and patterns, and is suitable for both low and high volume production.
+This is a cost effective process, particularly if automation such as rotary or shuttle tables can be employed at higher production volumes.

-Laser engraving plastic components is also quite common to provide demarcations such as serialization, part numbering, UL / CE marks, etc. Some thermoplastic resins will produce acceptable laser marks without any further enhancements, but due to the wide variations in thermoplastic compositions and the variations in laser marking equipment (power, wavelength & laser type), it is oftentimes necessary to custom formulate a thermoplastic resin with additives that will yield predictable results with the specific laser equipment being used.
+Laser engraving on plastic components is another common way to provide demarcations such as serialization, part numbering, UL/CE marks, etc. Some thermoplastic resins will produce acceptable laser marks without any further enhancements, but due to the wide variations in thermoplastic compositions and the variations in laser marking equipment (power, wavelength, laser type), it is often necessary to custom-formulate a thermoplastic resin with additives that will yield predictable results with the specific laser equipment being used.

 Vacuum metalizing or physical vapor deposition (PVD) is commonly used to produce decorative and functional metallic finishes on plastic substrates.
-It is a batch process with parts placed in a chamber under high vacuum.
+It is a batch process, with parts placed in a chamber under high vacuum.
 The metalizing medium is either heated until it evaporates and condenses on the substrates, or impacts the plastic substrate via a sputtering process.
-Very precise thicknesses are possible depending the process, equipment and controls.
-Typical applications include chrome-like decorations, reflective & light transmission coatings as well as EMI / RFI coatings.
+Very precise thicknesses are possible depending the process, equipment, and controls.
+Typical applications include chrome-like decorations, reflective and light transmission coatings, and EMI/RFI coatings.

 Aside from cost, when considering liquid paint for a particular application, care must be taken to ensure the plastic substrates are suitable in terms of adhesion.
-Thermoplastics differ in their surface energy which effects the strength of the chemical bond that can be achieved.
-So depending on the composition of the plastic, pre-treatments might be necessary (such as corona or flame treating) to enhance the surface energy, and in most instances, primers are needed prior to top-coating.
-Although generally not an inexpensive option, liquid painting does fill a unique cosmetic niche, achieving colors, effects and surface qualities not obtainable with other processes.
+Thermoplastics differ in their surface energy, which effects the strength of the chemical bond that can be achieved.
+Depending on the composition of the plastic, pre-treatments might be necessary (such as corona or flame treating) to enhance the surface energy, and in most instances, primers are needed prior to top-coating.
+Although generally not an inexpensive option, liquid painting does fill a unique cosmetic niche, achieving colors, effects, and surface qualities not obtainable with other processes.

 Water Transfer Ink Printing (Hydrographics)

-Water transfer ink printing (also referred to as "Hydrographics" and "Immersion Printing") is a batch process where graphics are applied to a part through a dipping process.
-A water soluble graphic ink film is placed on the surface of an open water container.
-As the part is dipped into the container, the ink layer suspended on the surface adheres, wrapping around external features as the part is submerged.
+Water transfer ink printing (also referred to as “hydrographics” or “immersion printing”) is a batch process where graphics are applied to a part through a dipping process.
+A water-soluble graphic ink film is placed on the surface of an open water container.
+As the part is dipped into the container, the ink layer suspended on the surface adheres, wrapping around external features of the part.
 The part is then removed and dried, and if required, coated with a clear protective finish.

-Very unique effects can be achieved with water transfer printing with single or multiple colors such as camouflage, carbon fiber and wood grain patterns.
+Unique effects can be achieved with water transfer printing with single or multiple colors, such as camouflage, carbon fiber, and wood grain patterns.
 When automated, costs for this process can be quite inexpensive, while batch manual processes will naturally be more expensive.
 In either case, water transfer ink printing is typically the least expensive method to produce certain patterned effects.
 However, there is typically an inherent degree of variation in the registration of the image on the part, so the process is generally not suitable when precise location is required.

 Hot stamping is a lithography process involving dry inks or foils transferred at high temperature when placed between the part and a heated die.
-Artwork is printed on a roll leaf carrier that consists of multiple layers to provide adherence, color and release, while with foils, the color layer typically consists of vacuum metalized metals.
+Artwork is printed on a roll leaf carrier that consists of multiple layers to provide adherence, color, and release.
 High levels of detail are possible based on the intricacy of the dies, including fitting curved or irregular shaped parts.
-Upfront costs for hot stamp tooling is typically higher than for pad printing, while cycle times are similar, but the hot stamping process can produce metallic effects and multi-colored artwork in "one hit".
+Upfront costs for hot stamp tooling are typically higher than for pad printing, while cycle times are similar.
+However, the hot stamping process can produce metallic effects and multi-colored artwork in "one hit".

-Injection molded components will typically require some form of mechanical joining to form sub-assemblies or to achieve desired component geometry.
-When possible, the least expensive approach is to incorporate mechanical locking features such as snap fits for mating components, but depending on geometry and strength requirements, threaded fasteners, bonded or sonic welded joining methods are also widely used.
-There are a number of design guidelines available from material & equipment suppliers that will assist the engineer in selecting the most appropriate joining method as well as in incorporating these features.
+Injection molded components typically require some form of mechanical joining to form sub-assemblies or to achieve desired component geometry.
+When possible, the least expensive approach is to incorporate mechanical locking features such as snap-fits for mating components.
+However, depending on geometry and strength requirements, threaded fasteners, bonded, or sonic welded joining methods may be requires.
+There are a number of design guides available from material and equipment suppliers that will assist the engineer in selecting the most appropriate joining method as well as in incorporating these features.

-Threaded fasteners are routinely used for joining adjacent componentry.
-For low stress applications that do not require repeated assembly, thread-forming type fasteners can be screwed directly into a boss feature of the plastic component.
+Threaded fasteners are routinely used for joining adjacent components.
+For low stress applications that do not require repeated assembly, threaded fasteners can be screwed directly into a boss feature of the plastic component.
 Care must be taken to size the boss feature appropriately to the fastener, and the proper plastic should be specified to ensure the hoop stresses inherent with this type of connection do not exceed that of the plastic and cause failure.

-When higher mechanical integrity is required, or if the joint will be disassembled multiple times, brass, steel or stainless steel threaded inserts can be molded into the component, ultrasonically installed after molding, or heat inserted after molding.
+When higher mechanical integrity is required, or if the joint will be disassembled multiple times, brass, steel, or stainless steel threaded inserts can be molded into the component, ultrasonically installed after molding, or heat inserted after molding.
 In either case, the design of the boss will need to be considered according to the insert being used.
-Useful design guidelines for threaded inserts can be found from any number of insert manufacturers.

-Sonic Welding, or Ultrasonic Welding (USW) is a very common and efficient process for joining plastic components.
-The resulting joint can be made liquid and gas tight, with strengths exceeding that of the parent materials.
+Sonic welding, or ultrasonic welding (USW), is a very common and efficient process for joining plastic components.
+The resulting joint can be made liquid- and gas-tight, with strengths exceeding that of the parent materials.
 The process involves transmitting high frequency (20 – 40 kHz) vibrations into opposing parts, one nested in a fixture and the other contacted by the specially tuned "horn" of the sonic welding instrument.
-Then energy is concentrated at the interface of the opposing parts causing the plastic to melt, thereby fusing the two parts together.
+Then energy is concentrated at the interface of the opposing parts, causing the plastic to melt and thereby fusing the two parts together.
 Cycle times for ultrasonic welding are quite low, making it very cost effective, particularly when additional automation such as shuttle tables are employed.

-While simple in principle, there are a number of variables inherent in this process that must be considered, and parts must be designed accordingly.
-Following are some useful links to design guidelines and additional information from two of the industry leaders in this technology, Brason Ultrasonic and Dukane.
+While simple in principle, there are a number of variables inherent in the USW process that must be considered, and parts must be designed accordingly.

 Thermal Heat Staking

 Heat staking is an assembly method that involves the controlled melting of a feature in the plastic part that protrudes above the piece to be joined.
-Effectively, a rivet feature is molded into the plastic component with the "head" formed during assembly by the heated tip of the heat staking machine.
-Thermal heat staking is commonly used for joining dissimilar plastics, and for joining plastics to other materials such as sheet metals, composites, PCB's and fabrics.
-It is a low cost and reliable joining technique with the opportunity to customize the stake head design, thereby influencing strength, appearance and cycle time.
+Effectively, a rivet feature is molded into the plastic component, with the "head" formed during assembly by the heated tip of the heat staking machine.
+Thermal heat staking is commonly used for joining dissimilar plastics, and for joining plastics to other materials such as sheet metals, composites, PCBs, or fabrics.
+It is a low cost and reliable joining technique, with the opportunity to customize the stake head design, thereby influencing strength, appearance, and cycle time.